jbergloda1/flutter_overlay_window_plus/README.md

 - `updateFlag(flag)` - Update overlay flag while active
 - `overlayListener` - Stream for listening to overlay events

+### App Control
+- `minimizeApp()` - Minimize the host application to the background.

 ## Example

-See the `example/` directory for a complete working example.
+See the `example/` directory for a complete working example demonstrating all features, including live text streaming.

 ## Limitations

 - Only supports Android (iOS has strict limitations on overlay windows)
 - Requires `SYSTEM_ALERT_WINDOW` permission
-- Overlay content is currently limited to basic text (custom widgets require additional implementation)
+- Overlay content is currently rendered as a native Android view (TextView).
+Custom Flutter widgets in the overlay are not directly supported by this architecture, but the displayed text can be updated live from Flutter.

 ## Contributing